Tag Archives: Open Data

 20191102_144056

 And so, as night draws in, the latest Open Data Camp draws to a close.
 Thank you to all the sponsors, the camp organisers, and the campers.
-Open Data Camp moves around: it has now been in London, Aberdeen, Belfast, Cardiff, Bristol and Winchester.
+Open Data Camp moves around: it has now been in Aberdeen, Belfast, Bristol, Cardiff, London, Manchester and Winchester.
 Where will it be next?
 That depends on… someone volunteering to take it on…

 If you are interested in hosting the event, then get in touch.
 But, for now, catch up on all the blog posts, Tweet (using the hashtag #ODCamp), blog, and generally pass on all the good stuff from two great days.
 And we’ll see you at the next one.